Walkthroughs / Thrifty Business / Achievement Cleanup Guide

 Color scoreGroup similar colors on one shelf or tableRainbow piles with no clear patternMove the loudest color to its own display

-Theme scoreKeep books with books, toys with toys, clothes on racksMixing cute items just because they fit the empty squarePick one theme per furniture piece
+Theme scoreKeep books with books, toys with toys, and clothes on racksMixing cute items just because they fit an empty squarePick one theme per furniture piece

 Room scoreGive each room a main purposeUsing every room as overflow storageMake one room your cleanest showcase